hdShang/arxiv-daily/docs/cs-CV/2025-12-22/papers/251219683v1-from-indoor-to-open-world-revealing-the-spatial-reasoning-gap-in-mll.md

 ---
 layout: default
-title: From Indoor to Open World: Revealing the Spatial Reasoning Gap in MLLMs
+title: "From Indoor to Open World: Revealing the Spatial Reasoning Gap in MLLMs"
 ---

 # From Indoor to Open World: Revealing the Spatial Reasoning Gap in MLLMs